internet protocol administrator

 What is the Internet Protocol suite?

-The Internet Protocol suite is a set of protocols that work together to handle communication over the internet.
-One of the most important protocols in this suite is the Transmission Control Protocol (TCP).
-TCP is so important that the entire Internet Protocol suite is sometimes referred to as TCP/IP.
+The Internet Protocol suite is a set of protocols that work together to handle communication over the Internet.
+One of the most important protocols in this suite is the Transmission Control Protocol (TCP), which is so important that the entire suite is sometimes called TCP/IP.

 Here’s what happens when a computer uses TCP/IP to send data:

-2. The computer uses the Internet Protocol to identify its destination.
-The computer still uses the Internet Protocol to prepare the data for transmission.
-The difference is that now the data packets have TCP attributes in addition to IP attributes.
+2. The computer uses the Internet Protocol to identify its destination and to prepare the data for transmission.
+The difference is that the data packets now have TCP and IP attributes.

 3. TCP ensures that data arrives correctly.
 While the Internet Protocol keeps data packets on the correct path, the destination computer can use TCP to put packets in the correct order.
 Also, if packets have been dropped, the destination computer can use TCP to request that packet again.

-In short, the Internet Protocol ensures that data makes it to the correct destination, while TCP makes sure the data arrives in the correct order.
+In short, the Internet Protocol ensures that data reaches its correct destination, while TCP ensures that the data arrives in the correct order.

 History of IP

-The internet was born in the late 60s.
-Scientists across the United States figured out a new way to communicate with each other by inventing a network called ARPANET.
-But when American scientists and scientists from other countries tried to collaborate, they found that everybody had different standards when it came to transmitting data.
+The Internet was born in the late 1960s.
+Scientists across the United States invented a new way to communicate with each other by inventing a network called ARPANET.
+However, when American scientists and scientists from other countries tried to collaborate, they found that everybody had different standards for transmitting data.

-To solve that problem, researchers began to develop a set of rules called protocols that standardized methods of exchanging data between networks.
-In 1975, Stanford and University College London conducted the first international test of these rules, and TCP/IP became one of the foundations of the internet.
+To solve that problem, researchers developed a set of rules called protocols that standardized methods of exchanging data between networks.
+In 1975, Stanford and University College London conducted the first international test of these rules, and TCP/IP became one of the foundations of the Internet.

 Growing pains: from IPv4 to IPv6